Sedowan/ESP32_WIFI_Manager/README.md

 # ESP32 WiFi Manager

-A minimal, responsive WiFi configuration manager for ESP32-C6 (and compatible ESP-IDF boards).
+A minimal, responsive WiFi configuration manager for ESP32-C6 (and compatible ESP-IDF boards) based on Espressif v5.2.2.
 Provides a web interface for scanning, connecting, and managing WiFi credentials – all without recompiling firmware!

 ---